tomaszborowski/pySeminario/README.md

 Comments on the format of the input file:

-In the section %FILES <-> %END provide filenames (optionaly with path if not in the same directory) of fchk files (Gaussian) containing a Hessian
+In the section %FILES <-> %END provide filenames (one per line; optionaly with path if not in the same directory) of fchk files (Gaussian) containing a Hessian

 In the section %BONDS <-> %END provide pairs (one per line) of atom numbers for bonds for which force constant